Architectural Philosophy · Authority · Execution · Correction

 Pillar IV — Independent Validation

-Pillar V — Impossibility, Not Discouragement
+Pillar VI — Impossibility, Not Discouragement

 Structural Principle